drifted-in/genopro-core/README.md

 There are several parser options available for specific needs:

 - `excludeUntitledGenoMaps` - use `true` to exclude GenoMaps without a title (the GenoMap title is not the name, it can be specified in GenoMap properties, by default it is empty).
 This is handy when some stuff needs to be hidden in your report.
 It can be moved to dedicated GenoMaps which titles are left empty.

 - `excludeUnknownIndividuals` - use `true` to parse details about individuals without name.

 - `resolveHyperlinks` - use `true` to retrieve hyperlink details (if there are multiple instances of the specific individual on multiple hyperlinked GenoMaps and there is a need to work with this data).
 If the hyperlink points to an untitled GenoMap and the `excludeUntitledGenoMaps` option is set to `true`, the hyperlink is ignored.

 - `anonymizedSinceDate` - use specific date, current date or `NULL` to select the desired anonymization mode, see the Anonymization section.

+- `highlightMode` - use `1` for highlighting paternal or `2` for maternal lines, see the Highlighting section.

 ## Anonymization

 In common use cases the original data needs to be anonymized.
 While it can be done after retrieving all data, a basic anonymization is available out-of-the-box.

 Currently 2 anonymization modes are available.
 The mode is determined from passed date parameter.
 If date is `NULL` or future date, the anonymization is disabled completely.

 ### Suppressing uncertain data